 - Doesn't chop leaves as finely as other blower/mulchers.

 Takeaway: Sun Joe SBJ604E reviews aren't especially negative, but a middling price and specs, along with a few pounds of extra weight and vibration complaints, don't make a strong enough case for this corded electric leaf blower/vacuum/shredder.

 From $80 Think Twice

-Takeaway: While the Homelite UT09526 appears to do its job once it's running, there seems to be too great a chance that buyers will be stuck with a loud, cranky, hard-to-start engine -- or worse, a dead one.
-Consumers are better off paying a bit more for a more reliable gas-powered leaf blower.
+Takeaway: While the Homelite UT09526 appears to do its job once it's running, there seems too great a chance that buyers will be stuck with a loud, cranky, hard-to-start engine -- or, worse, a dead one.
+You're better off paying a bit more for a more reliable gas-powered leaf blower.

 When autumn leaves or storm debris litter the yard, a cheap leaf blower can save hours of raking and loads of back-breaking effort.
-Its powerful air stream can even come in handy for other purposes, such as clearing gutters or cleaning a dusty shed.
+Its powerful air stream can also come in handy for other purposes, such as clearing gutters or cleaning a dusty shed.
 We dug through thousands of consumer and expert reviews to unearth leaf blowers under $150 with an elusive combination of value, performance, ease of use, and durability.
-Among our picks are gas-powered machines and electric leaf blowers, including a cordless model.
-For consumers who prefer a backpack-style leaf blower, which raises the price, we found a relatively cheap one that may increase mobility and save users from sore arms in the long run.
+Among our picks are gas and electric leaf blowers, including cordless models.
+For consumers who prefer a backpack leaf blower, which raises the price, we found a relatively cheap one that may increase mobility and save users from sore arms in the long run.

-Buyers might want to steer clear of two particular models: the corded electric Sun Joe SBJ604E (starting at $70) and the gas-powered Homelite UT09526 (starting at $80).
-The former is simply uncomfortable to use, while the latter suffers from an unreliable engine, according to the leaf blower reviews we read.
+Buyers might want to steer clear of two particular models: the corded electric Sun Joe SBJ604E (starting around $70) and the gas-powered Homelite UT09526 (starting around $80).
+The former is heavy and uncomfortable to use, while the latter suffers from an unreliable engine, according to the leaf blower reviews we read.

 Features Comparison Buying Guide continues below table